0x1eef/sourcezap/README.md

 #### CLI: setup-sourcezap

-This command should be run after installing sourcezap for the first time:
+`setup-sourcezap` should be run after installing sourcezap for the first time. <br> There is no harm in running `setup-sourcezap` multiple times:

     # Add the '_sourcezap' user, group and home directory
     # This command requires root privileges